plone/Installers-UnifiedInstaller/README.txt

 install script to specify use of zsh, bash or a later version of sh.

 The install script requires several GNU build utilities such as gcc, g++, make, gunzip, bunzip2 and tar.
-You may need to edit your shell paths or set compile or link flags in some environments to make sure you use the GNU tools..

-The install script tries to find zlib, readline and libjpeg libraries.
+The install script tries to find readline and libjpeg libraries.
 If it can't find them, it installs them locally in the target directory.
 If the library detection code in the installation script doesn't meet your needs, you may force a particular choice by editing the script.